 1. Do remember to take the SAT and ACT

 By now, this may be your second or third time taking one of these admission tests.
 For others, it may be the first time!
 If it is your very first time, get to know both tests in terms of time limits, expectations, and the various sections.
 If it isn’t your first time, it doesn’t hurt to keep practicing and reviewing old questions you answered incorrectly.
 Think about your last testing experience and reflect on what you could improve upon.
 Each point is worth much more than you think!
 The biggest thing previous seniors share with underclassmen is how they wished they would have studied more and taken those two tests more seriously.
 It would have saved them money!
-The next two SAT dates are October 7 and November 4, and the next two ACT dates are October 28 and December 9.
 If you haven’t already but need to, sign up as soon as possible to avoid paying late registration fees.

 2. Do keep your grades up